 Economics studies how individuals, organizations, and governments pursue their goals and helps us understand the efficiency and equity consequences of those decisions and interactions.
 The study of economics is much broader than what you might think!
 We do study markets, inflation, and the macroeconomy, but we also study health, migration, irrationality, history, unemployment, and game theory.
 We look forward to sharing our passion for economics with you.

 If you are interested in economics, you should start with Economics 111/111E and then move on to a mix of core theory and electives classes.
-The three core courses cover the core substantive material of economics in microeconomics, macroeconomics, and econometrics.
+The three core (300-level) courses cover the core substantive material of economics in microeconomics, macroeconomics, and econometrics.
 In contrast, elective classes delve deeply into particular subject areas, such as industrial organization, environmental economics, economic history, or the economics of globalization.
 You will get the most out of your economics studies if you are learning the core and also delving deeply into particular areas at the same time.
 It is not essential that you take the core prior to starting electives, nor is it essential that you take the core in any particular order (though it is usually best to start with micro or macro.)
 After 111, try to take a mix of electives and core courses.

 There are many elective courses offered in economics, covering a wide variety of subject areas.
 The typical economics major will take five or six economics electives.
 The offerings change from year to year depending on the interests of students and faculty.